doctorocclusion/Christmas-Mod-Nostalgia/README.md

     Cool looking block.
 Can be dyed any color and can be hung on the side of a neighboring block of from the above block.
 Faces the player upon placing.
 Spawns on houses in villages.

     Snow Globe:
-    Has temporary texture.
-Will send player to the Kringle when looked at for long enough.
+    Looks Cool.
+Version made with diamond snowflake will send player to the Kringle when looked at for long enough.

     Candy Leaves:
     Do not degrade like normal leaves.
 Spawn on candy trees and kringle trees.

     Ice Bricks:
     Four styles, crafted using other ice bricks and ice blocks (gathered with ice drill).

+    Candy Planks:
+    Planks from candy logs.

+    Fire Place:
+    A flaming block that will not start fires or deal fire damage.

   Items
   ---------------------